 Key questions underpinning this fellowship:

-1. What does good green infrastructure actually look in planning policy and decision-making processes?
+1. What does good green infrastructure actually look like in planning policy and decision-making processes?

 2. How can we translate existing NERC and other research science associated with GI cumulatively into additional pathways to impact to address key policy and practice challenges and opportunities?